garethjmsaunders/digital-code-style-guide/t4-names.md

 ### 2.3.1 Content names

-In each content item they MUST have the name followed by a short description of its use
+In each content item they MUST have the content type name followed by a short description of its use.
+That way it's easy to see from the admin menu what type of content we're working with.

 ```
 Navbox - Guardbridge energy project